Amparanoia: Biography

 Born in Granada, Spain, in 1970, Amparo Sánchez joined her first band, the Correcaminos (Roadrunners) at 16, a year after apparently becoming a mother for the first time.
-With Billie Holiday as her chief inspiration, her ability at singing blues, soul, rock, and jazz quickly established Sánchez as the foremost vocalist in the region.
-She formed Amparo & the Gang in the early '90s and the group released Haces Bien on Fabrica Magnetica in 1993, only to see the label fold two months later.
-Amparo & the Gang broke up and, despite plenty of work opportunities around Granada, Sánchez wanted to escape being locked into the blues circuit and moved to Madrid.
+With Billie Holiday as her chief inspiration, Sánchez quickly established herself as the foremost vocalist in the region with a repertoire spanning such genres as blues, soul, rock, and jazz.
+She formed Amparo & the Gang in the early '90s.
+The group released Haces Bien on Fabrica Magnetica in 1993, only to see the label fold two months later.
+Amparo & the Gang broke up and, despite many work opportunities around Granada, Sánchez moved to Madrid.

-Starting in 1995, she spent 18 months developing an enthusiastic following playing around the Spanish capital's active club circuit.
-She also expanded her musical range by absorbing classic Cuban forms through exposure to Madrid's healthy Latin music scene while Manu Chao schooled her in other Caribbean styles.
+For 18 months in 1995-6 she developed an enthusiastic following playing the Spanish capital's active club circuit.
+She also expanded her musical range by absorbing classic Cuban forms through exposure to Madrid's Latin music scene while Manu Chao mentored her in other Caribbean styles.
 Sánchez developed a side group named Ampáranos del Blues (Protect Us From the Blues), that toured parts of Spain and southern France.

 By December 1996, the first edition of Amparanoia (the wordplay gets better once you know it comes from the verb amparar, meaning to protect) was recording its first demo and quickly landed a deal with the Edel label.
 Amparanoia's 1997 debut album, El Poder de Machín (a reference to bolero-singer Antonio Machín), is a bright, exuberant disc with a heavy Latin influence, but each of the group's three releases has a distinct flavor.
 The hard-charging Feria Furiosa, released in 1999, reflects the participation of a contingent of radical Basque rock and punk musicians.

 The line-up that made these albums fell apart late 1999.
 Amparo went on to record an album of children's songs which she released as Los Bebesones.